Great Pots: Masterpieces from North Carolina and South Carolina

 Opening reception: Saturday, May 6, noon - 2 pm.

-Special evening reception at the opening of WoodfireNC on Thursday, June 8, 7-9 pm.
+opening of WoodfireNC on Thursday, June 8, 7-9 pm.

 "Great Pots: Masterpieces from North Carolina and South Carolina," offers potters and the public the rare opportunity to see many of the finest pots from North Carolina and South Carolina's world-class traditions.